Sparronator9999/YAMDCC/README.md

     it to the default fan profile.
 - [ ] Command line support
   - The beginning of a CLI for MSI Fan Control exists, just not publicly yet
+- [ ] .NET support
+  - As of writing, .NET 8 is the current LTS, and will be targeted should I decide to tackle .NET.
 - [ ] Support for editing laptop config registers using the GUI interface
   - This would allow for creating configs for other laptop brands from the config UI
   - Currently, the only way to do this is to edit the XML directly